flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180125-18-02-16-north-korea-new-sanctions.md

     Flip For how we got here
   card_citation: Flip For how we got here
 card_2:
-  card_text: "North Korea & Sanctions\n-----------------------\n\n*   North Korea has nuclear weapons, & reportedly the technology to deliver them to Americaa\x19s mainland.\n*   Sanctions used in the past by both Republicans & Democrats to deter North Korea.
-It hasn’t worked.\n*   Trump administration calls latest round a\x1Clargest sanctions evera\x1D – some debate this description."
+  card_text: "North Korea & Sanctionsn-----------------------nn*   North Korea has nuclear weapons, & reportedly the technology to deliver them to Americaax19s mainland.n*   Sanctions used in the past by both Republicans & Democrats to deter North Korea.
+It hasn’t worked.n*   Trump administration calls latest round ax1Clargest sanctions everax1D – some debate this description."
   card_citation: ''
 card_3:
   card_text: >-